tpolecat/tut/README-v0.3.md

 ### Particulars

-- Code in `scala` sheds will be interpreted.
+- Code in `tut` sheds will be interpreted.
 Anything in your dependencies will be available.
-Interpreted code runs with the same classpath as `(Compile, doc)` with the addition of tut and its dependencies (scalaz 7.0 for now).
+Interpreted code runs with the same classpath as `(Compile, doc)` with the addition of tut and its dependencies (scalaz 7.1 for now).
 - Blank lines in the sheds are ignored.
 Multi-line definitions work, but `:paste` style definitions (for mutual recursion for example) don't work [yet].
 - Each tutorial is an independent REPL session, and the code examples run from top to bottom.

-### Plans for 0.3

-The intent for the next version is to provide some additional shed types with a prefix to allow uninterpreted `scala` sheds:

-- `tut` replaces `scala` for default handling
-- `tut:quiet` if output isn't desired (for class definitions, for example)
-- `tut:paste` to mimic `:paste` in the REPL
-- `tut:bogus` for code that is expected to not compile (this is a common thing to demonstrate).

-Also hope to add cross-version support and improve error reporting.

 ### Complaints and other Feedback

 Feedback of any kind is always appreciated.

 Issues and PR's are welcome, or just find me on Twitter or `#scala` on FreeNode.